Implementation of full and simplified likelihoods in CheckMATE: Validation

 \section{Validation}

 Multibin signal regions are currently available in 9 ATLAS and 4 CMS analyses, as listed in Tabs.~\ref{tab:analysis_atlas} and \ref{tab:analysis_cms}.
 The searches are based on the full Run 2 luminosity of about 140~\ifb\ at the center-of-mass energy $\sqrt{s} = 13\ \mathrm{TeV}$.
-In this section we briefly introduce each of the searches and provide validation examples.
-When possible we compare full vs.\ simplified likelihood approach, and provide examples how the multibin approach improves exclusions compared to the best-signal-region approach.
+In this section, we briefly introduce each of the searches and provide validation examples.
+When possible, we compare the full and simplified likelihood approaches, and provide examples of how the multibin evaluation improves exclusion limits compared to the best-signal-region approach.
 The best-SR (BSR) is defined as the signal region with the best \textit{expected} sensitivity.

+The validation procedure is organized as follows.
+For SUSY processes, events are generated using \textsc{MadGraph5\_aMC@NLO 3.1.0}~\cite{Alwall:2014hca,Alwall:2007fs,Alwall:2008qv} and the \texttt{MSSM\_SLHA2}~\cite{Duhr:2011se} UFO~\cite{Darme:2023jdn} model with up to two additional partons in the final state.
+The NNPDF23LO~\cite{Ball:2012cx,Buckley:2014ana,NNPDF:2014otw} parton distribution function (PDF) set is used.
+The events are then interfaced with \textsc{Pythia}~8.3~\cite{Sjostrand:2014zea,Bierlich:2022pfr} to model decays, hadronization, and showering.
+The matrix element and parton shower matching for ATLAS searches was performed using the CKKW-L~\cite{Lonnblad:2011xx} prescription and a matching scale of 1/4 of the SUSY particle mass was set.
+For CMS searches, the MLM~\cite{Mangano:2006rw,Alwall:2007fs} matching scheme was used.
+In the final step, a fast detector simulation is performed using \textsc{Delphes~3.5}~\cite{deFavereau:2013fsa}.
+Jets are reconstructed using \textsc{FastJet}~\cite{Cacciari:2011ma} and the anti-$k_t$ algorithm~\cite{Cacciari:2008gp}.